hm-lang/core/proposals/README.md

 # also equivalent to `q((): ${X})`
 ```

-### constant versus mutable arguments
+### readonly versus mutable arguments

-Functions can be defined with mutable or immutable arguments, e.g., via
+Functions can be defined with mutable or readonly arguments, e.g., via
-`MutableArgument; mutableType` and `ImmutableArgument: immutableType` in the
+`MutableArgument; mutableType` and `ReadonlyArgument: readonlyType` in the
 arguments list.
 This choice has two important effects: (1) you can modify
 mutable argument variables inside the function definition and (2) any
 modifications to a mutable argument variable inside the function block persist